MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

   - Ensure a process exists to reconciliate any manual changes back into the source repository, avoiding drift and issue recurrence.
   - Establish an automated housekeeping procedure to [remove old image versions from Azure Container Registry](/azure/container-registry/container-registry-auto-purge).

+## Special considerations when using IaaS Virtual Machines

+In scenarios where the use of IaaS Virtual Machines is required, some of the procedures and practices described above might differ.
+The use of Virtual Machines provides more flexibility in regards to configuration options, selection of operating systems, access to drivers and low-level operating system access as well as to the kind of software that can be installed.
+The price for that are increased operational costs and responsibility for tasks that are usually done by the cloud provider when using PaaS services.

+### Design Considerations

+- Individual VMs do not provide high availability, zone or geo-redundancy.
+- Individual VMs are not automatically updated once deployed.

+### Design Recommendations

+- Prioritize the use of VMSS over VMs.
+To enable capabilities like scale, autoscale and provide zone-redundancy.
+- Prioritize the use of standard images from the Azure Marketplace over custom images that need to maintained.
+- Use [Azure VM Image Builder](/azure/virtual-machines/image-builder-overview) to build and maintain customized images.

 ## Next step

 Review the cross-cutting concerns for mission-critical application scenarios.